Abdulai Conteh: Chief Justice of Belize (2000–2010)

-In January 2000, Conteh became the Chief Justice of the Belize Supreme Court.
+In January 2000, Conteh became the Chief Justice of the Supreme Court of Belize.

 In 2007 and 2010, Conteh authored two decisions affirming the common law doctrine of aboriginal title and the existence of Maya customary land tenure in the Toledo District of Belize.
 Only the villages of Conejo and Santa Cruz were parties to the 2008 ruling; however, the 2010 ruling was the result of a representative action on behalf of all the Maya communities.
 The ruling voided all government leases, concessions, grants, and contracts adverse to the Maya tenure.
 The "landmark victory" is predicted to have "far-reaching implications" for "logging, mining, and petroleum concessions in what the Maya community claims is over 500,000 acres of ancestral homeland."
 The government appealed the decision to the Caribbean Court of Justice, where on the eve of the hearing it conceded all of Justice Conteh's original holdings.
 The CCJ later awarded the Maya damages for violation of their constitutional right to have their property legally protected.

 Conteh turned 65 on 5 August 2010, forcing him to retire since his contract was not renewed by Prime Minister Dean Barrow.
 Barrow's decision not to offer Conteh a renewal was condemned by the Belize Bar Association in a resolution criticising the "unseemly manner in which the tenure of the chief justice has been treated by the government of Belize."
 His retirement became a "national political issue because the Chief Justice is popular with the masses of the Belizean people, and is regarded by many as fair-minded and fearless.
-Several of his landmark rulings particularly on constitutional issues are considered "anti-government" and "anti-establishment," and many were made even under the former Musa administration."
+Several of his landmark rulings particularly on constitutional issues are considered "anti-government" and "anti-establishment", and many were made even under the former Musa administration."

-Other Judicial Appointments
+Other judicial appointments

-In December 2008, Dr. Conteh was appointed as a Justice of the Court of Appeal of the Cayman Islands.
+In December 2008, Conteh was appointed a Justice of the Court of Appeal of the Cayman Islands.
 In 2010, he was appointed to the Court of Appeal of the Bahamas, where he served until November, 2015.

-Personal life
+Personal life and death

-Dr. Conteh is married to Radia Labi Conteh and they have 6 children.
+Abdulai Conteh was married to Radia Labi Conteh, and they had six children.
+He died after a short period of illness in Freetown, Sierra Leone, on 2 August 2024, at the age of 78.